Health effects of fish oil: Where do we stand?

 He said he believes that supplementation is necessary for many people, but the bottom line is that there's no consistent quality.

-Looking to the future, Nancy Copperman, a registered dietician and assistant vice president public health and community partnership at Northwell Health, reviewed the latest research.
-She recommends a simple -- if more expensive -- option for consumers who want to add fish oil to their diets: "pharmaceutical-grade fish oil supplements that tend to be purer."
+Registered dietitian Nancy Copperman, who works for Northwell Health, reviewed the latest research and recommends a simple -- if more expensive -- option for consumers who want to add fish oil to their diets: "pharmaceutical-grade fish oil supplements that tend to be purer."

-At the same time, Copperman cautions consumers against believing every health claim, since most only hold true for a narrow group of people researched.

-In many studies of fish oil, she said, "the data waned and waxed."
+But don't believe all you read, says Copperman.
+In many studies of fish oil, "the data waned and waxed."
 Though some people did well, others did not, and even worse, the scientists were unable to replicate the good findings from one study to the next.

 One exception is people who have very high triglycerides and are at risk of cardiovascular disease, Copperman said.
 "Adding a marine oil supplement -- again, it needs to be ... pharmaceutical-grade -- it does lower triglyceride levels in that population," she said, based on all the research she's seen over time.